AUTHOR SPOTLIGHT

 Frederick:

-One morning, my wife and I were praying together.
-There was no agenda.
-Just quiet.
+One quiet morning, my wife and I were praying together.
+There was no plan — just stillness.

 Only one wish.

 Not a plot.
 Not characters.
 Just that idea.
-What if someone were given a single wish — and had to live with it?
+What if someone were given a single wish — and had to live with the consequences?

 That question wouldn’t leave me.
-I started writing immediately.
+I began writing immediately

 DISCOVERING WHAT PEOPLE REALLY WANT